2020-07-04

 Bitchen inn, barmaid Keerava in the foreground talking to Indaryn who sits at the bar counter

 My walk from the palace in fresh air has done me good.
 I fetch Jenassa and Jordis from the inn and we go to our house to hold counsel.
 They are extremely skeptical about my plan to move against the Black-Briar mafia tonight.
-As we argue back and forth, they come practically at the same time up with the idea of making General Tullius give us a written order for Maven and her family members' arrest.
+As we argue back and forth, they come up with the idea of making General Tullius give us a written order for Maven and her family members' arrest.

 Now, I can imagine your asking: what about Maven's infamous connections in the Imperial capital?
 And how can we be sure the Empire will agree to our plan to go to war against the Aldmeri Dominion in the first place?
 After all, there are persistent rumors about fierce struggle for power between the different factions in Imperial City.
 Tied as the Dominion's hands may currently be in Hammerfell, what if there's too much chaos in the Empire's leadership for making reasonable decisions and acting efficiently?
 Let's also not forget that the ignominious defeat in the Great War seems also to have been caused largely by the factional bickering within the Empire!